ssiddhantsharma/RFdiffusion_to_Genie2_Convertor/README.md

 REMARK 999 MAXIMUM TOTAL LENGTH      215
 ```

+### Important Genie2 Format Considerations

+The converter addresses several aspects of the Genie2 format:

+1. **Column Precision**: Generates output following Genie2's column-specific formatting requirements with proper justification (right/left).

+2. **Group Assignment**: Assigns motif groups (A/B) based on chain relationships, which is essential for multi-chain designs.

+3. **PDB Name Integration**: Places the PDB name only in the `REMARK 999 PDB` line, not in motif segment definitions.

+4. **Residue Validation**: The script verifies that specified residues exist in the PDB structure but does not reorder them.

+5. **SALAD Compatibility**: The script applies fixes for SALAD compatibility by ensuring continuous residue numbering within each chain and expanding motif definitions to cover full chains.

+6. **Residue Reordering**: The script now automatically reorders residues in the PDB file to match the order specified in the RFDiffusion format string, ensuring compatibility with Genie2's requirements.
+If you need to preserve the original residue order for any reason, use the ```--no_reorder flag```

+The script handles format conversion and basic validation, but proper preparation of input PDB files remains the user's responsibility.

 ## Group Assignment for Multi-Chain Complexes

 The converter intelligently assigns groups based on chain identifiers: